 Editing mistakes to avoid

 Editing apps make tweaking pictures a little too easy, and it’s not hard to go overboard.
 If you follow the photography tips above, most images will just need a few little tweaks to look beautiful.
-I often see new photographers or social media accounts over exposing, saturating, and sharpening their images.
-Sometimes less is more!
+Often new photographers over expose, saturate, and sharpen their images all in one go but remember—sometimes less is more!

 DSLR photography tips

-I owned my DSLR for almost two years before I even attempted to shoot on anything other than auto mode.
-If you’re a beginner like I am, there’s nothing wrong with shooting in auto, but you do have more control if you learn manual.
+Most people who own a DSLR camera but are not photo pros never shoot outside auto mode.
+And, if you're a beginner, there’s nothing wrong with shooting in auto, but you do have more control if you learn manual.

 Aperture (also known as “f stop”) allows you to control how blurry the background looks.
 You may notice in professional photography, the subject is usually a bit sharper than the background like this: